carbon-design-system/carbon-elements/packages/elements/README.md

 # @carbon/elements

-> Elements used for building using the IBM Design Language
+> A collection of design elements in code for the IBM Design Language

 ## Getting started